ckgrtdynz/ckgrtdynz/README.md

 - 👋 Hi, I’m @ckgrtdynz
 - 👀 I’m interested in philosophia, art and other good things
-- 🌱 I’m currently learning universe and engineering
+- 🌱 I’m currently learning engineering and understand the universe

 <!---
 ckgrtdynz/ckgrtdynz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.